huaweicloud/terraform-provider-huaweicloud/docs/data-sources/gaussdb_mysql_flavors.md

 ## Argument Reference

 * `region` - (Optional) The region in which to obtain the flavors.
-If omitted, the provider-level region will work as default.
+If omitted, the provider-level region will be used.

 * `engine` - (Optional) Specifies the database engine.
 Only "gaussdb-mysql" is supported now.